-1. He understands what we face.
+- 1. He understands what we face.
 He has been there.
 He's felt what you feel.
 He knows what it's like to suffer and even to suffer when tempted.
 That's good news.
 But this is even better.
-He not only understands, but...

-2. He can help us when we are tempted.
+He not only understands, but... - 2.
+He can help us when we are tempted.
 Is He your Savior?
 To experience His help, you must first accept the One who went to the cross as your Savior.
 But that's just the beginning.
 Keep coming to Him!
 He understands, and He can help.
-To borrow from the words of the hymn with which we will close this service momentarily...
+To borrow from the words of the hymnwriter...

 Have we trials and temptations?
 Is there trouble anywhere?
 We should never be discouraged, Take it to the Lord in prayer.
 Can we find a friend so faithful Who will all our sorrows share?

-Jesus knows our every weakness, Take it to the Lord in prayer.[10]
+Jesus knows our every weakness, Take it to the Lord in prayer.
+10

-^{}Note: This is an unedited manuscript of a message preached at Wheelersburg Baptist Church.
-It is provided to prompt your continued reflection on the practical truths of the Word of God.

-^[1] C. S. Lewis, The Screwtape Letters, letter #22.

-^[2] John Owen, Of Temptation, chapter four.

-^[3] Bruner, p.
-100.
+9 Bruner, p.
+107